 Urinary Issues – Classic signs that your pet may be suffering from a Urinary infection are as follows:

 Inappropriate urination (housebroken dog suddenly starts urinating indoors or kitty starts urinating outside of the litter box)

 Blood in Urine

-- Straining to urinate or inability to urinate at all
+Straining to urinate or inability to urinate at all

-- Urinating smaller than normal amounts or drops
+Urinating smaller than normal amounts or drops

-- Licking at the genital area
+Licking at the genital area

 The risk of leaving a Urinary tract infection untreated can be very deadly.
 What may begin as a simple infection in the urinary tract can progress to a bladder infection and then on to a kidney infection at which point the infection enters the bloodstream, and the pet becomes Septic.
 This is life-threatening.

 Also, a minor urinary tract infection CAN lead to a full urinary blockage.
 This is caused by the white blood cells and/or crystals forming an obstruction/plug within the urinary tract itself which makes the pet unable to urinate at all.
 This is obviously an emergency situation since the bladder will only expand so much and inevitably rupture.
 Not only would this be excruciatingly painful for the pet but it would end with death.
 As soon as you suspect that your pet may have a Urinary infection, it’s critical that s/he receive medical attention immediately.
 Urinary issues will NOT resolve on their own.